chriskrycho/v5.chriskrycho.com/site/journal/Things I Was Wrong About/1 Types.md

 summary: >
   I have changed my mind about some topics big and small so far in my life.
 Today: the value of types for programming.
 qualifiers:
-  audience: >
+  audience: |
     People who care about *actually* learning (in this case, software developers in particular).
-Also, my wife, who really enjoys hearing me say, “I was wrong.” 😂
+Also, my wife, who really enjoys hearing me say, "I was wrong." 😂
+  epistemic: |
+    These are things I *currently* think I'm wrong about.
+But I've changed my mind on them once already, so…
 date: 2020-09-26T14:00:00-0600
 updated: 2020-09-28T08:35:00-0600
 series: